The Secrets of Generating Art Ideas

 Testable and Measurable Criteria

-• knowledge of the standard creative processes
+• knowledge of the creative processes

 • ability to learn new strategic thinking abilities

-• employing unique and opposite ideas that work
+• employing unique ideas that work

 • divergent thinking ability